python/cpython/Doc/library/functions.rst

 .. function:: enumerate(iterable)

-   Return an enumerate object. *iterable* must be a sequence, an iterator, or some other object which supports iteration.
+   Return an enumerate object. *iterable* must be a sequence, an :term:`iterator`, or some other object which supports iteration.
 The :meth:`next` method of the iterator returned by :func:`enumerate` returns a tuple containing a count (from zero) and the corresponding value obtained from iterating over *iterable*.